 On the surface, it would be easy to assume that a small farmer in Bangladesh has little or nothing in common with a tech entrepreneur in Arkansas.
-But each requires many of the same resources and opportunities to succeed: training, access to technology and markets, and support and guidance from those who have already started or grown a business.
+But each requires many of the same resources and opportunities to succeed: training, access to PROJECT NAME: The Innovation Hub at Winrock International technology and markets, and support and guidance from those who have already started or grown a business.